Administrative Officers of the College

 MATH PLACEMENT ASSESSMENT

-The University of Oklahoma requires all first-time OU students or transfer students who need to enroll in a math course to take an ALEKS Mathematics Placement Assessment to determine their proper math course placement.
-The ALEKS Placement Assessment covers material from basic math through pre-calculus and will provide an accurate description of a student’s math skills and a recommended course placement.
+The University of Oklahoma requires all first-time OU students or transfer students who need to enroll in a math course to first use the Math Offers Model to see if they can place in the desired class without taking a test.
+Those that are not placed in a class via the Math Offers Model will take an ALEKS Mathematics Placement Assessment to determine their proper math course placement.
+The ALEKS Placement Assessment covers material from basic math through pre-calculus and will provide an accurate indication of a student’s math skills and a recommended course placement.
 See Math Assessment for more information.

 READING PLACEMENT ASSESSMENT

 All incoming OU students with an ACT reading sub-score of an 18 or less are required to take a Reading Placement Assessment to determine whether they must take a developmental reading course before moving on to higher reading leveled courses.
 There are no enrollment restrictions for students with an ACT reading sub-score of 19 or higher.
+If a student is admitted Test Optional, our predictive models will determine if a person needs to take the Accuplacer assessment.
 See Reading Assessment for more information.

 ENGLISH PLACEMENT ASSESSMENT

 All incoming OU students with an ACT English sub-score of an 18 or less are required to take a English Placement Assessment to determine whether they must take a remedial English course before moving on to ENGL 1113.
 There are no enrollment restrictions for students with an ACT English sub-score of 19 or higher.
+If a student is admitted Test Optional, our predictive models will determine if a person needs to take the Accuplacer assessment.
 See English Placement for more information.

 University College Action Tutoring

 The Student Learning Center, a department of University College, offers free tutoring sessions through UC Action.
-This nationally, CRLA Certified service offers walk-in, small group appointments, online tutoring, and/or faculty directed sessions to help students take action towards their own academic success.
+This nationally, CRLA Certified service offers walk-in sessions, small group appointments, online tutoring, and/or faculty directed sessions to help students take action towards their own academic success.

 A student may be admitted to one of the degree-recommending colleges on the Norman campus if they have declared a major, completed a year of coursework, and achieved an overall grade point average required for entrance into that college.
 Admission to the degree-recommending colleges at the OU Health Sciences Center requires a separate application process and is governed by requirements unique to each college or program.

-Many students in University College have not yet chosen an academic major, and at least half of the students who have declared a major will change their minds during their first year.
+Many students in University College have not yet chosen an academic major, and many of the students who have declared a major will change their majors during their first year.
 University College offers students the unique opportunity to take a semester or more to explore different career options and academic majors.
-Rather than being forced to make a premature decision, students are encouraged to evaluate options by enrolling in exploratory classes, participating in inventories designed to assess abilities and interests, and interacting with major exploration coaches who are experienced in working with undecided students.
+Rather than making an uninformed decision, students are encouraged to evaluate options by enrolling in exploratory classes, completing inventories designed to assess abilities and interests, and interacting with major exploration coaches who are experienced in working with undecided students.

-The Strong Interest Inventory and FOCUS2 are web-based systems designed to aid students with the process of making a decision about selecting a major and/or a career and are available to all OU students through University College.
+The Inventory Super Strong Assessment and MyMajors are web-based systems designed to aid students with the process of making a decision about selecting a major and/or a career and are available to all OU students through University College.
 These programs allow students to explore careers and the relationship between choosing a career and choosing an academic major.
 The college’s major exploration coaches can meet with students and, using results from career assessments and their familiarity with all OU majors, help students narrow their focus about majors and careers.

 University College advises students seeking to enter professional health fields such as communication sciences and disorders, dental hygiene, nursing, nutritional sciences, occupational therapy, pharmacy, physical therapy, physician’s associate, and the radiologic technologies.
-The assistance of an academic counselor is especially important to the pre-health profession student who wants to complete his/her admission requirements while maintaining a competitive grade point average for admission to the University of Oklahoma Health Sciences Center.
+The assistance of an academic counselor is especially important to pre-health profession students who want to complete their admission requirements while maintaining a competitive grade point average for admission to the University of Oklahoma Health Sciences Center.

 University College Enrollment Policies